martin-montas/WordPress-Mysql-K8s-Deployment/README.md

 the name of the persistent volume claim to the one we used earlier.

-so go ahead and changet the file and when you're don run:
+so go ahead and change the file and when you're don run:
 ```bash
 kubectl apply -f wp.yml
 ```

 ***Step 2.3 WordPress Service Deployment***

 now moving to our last step we will begin by deploying the service (in our case LoadBalancer).

 now we will run:
 ```bash